EnterpriseDB/repmgr/README.md

      https://www.postgresql.org/docs/current/static/app-pgrewind.html
-- `repmgrd` should not be running with setting `failover=automatic` in `repmgr.conf` when a switchover is carried out, otherwise the `repmgrd` may try and promote a standby by itself.
+- `repmgrd` should not be running with setting `failover=automatic` in `repmgr.conf` when a switchover is carried out, otherwise the `repmgrd` daemon may try and promote a standby by itself.

 We hope to remove some of these restrictions in future versions of `repmgr`.